mortie/mortup-js/readme.md

 	However, you may need unsanitized HTML sometimes:<br>
 	<script>alert("I can do whatever I want now.")</script>
 	<div>It doesn't even *care* about formatting either.</div>

+## Legal

+All files in this directory belong to me, Martin Dørum Nygaard, and are licensed under the GNU General Public License v2.